TrungThachDau/TrungThachDau/README.md

 - 🌱 I’m currently learning English
 - 💞️ I’m listening Sơn Tùng M-TP music
 - 📫 How to reach me at 2001206954@hufi.edu.vn
+- 🧑‍🎓 Student at Ho Chi Minh City University of Food Industry
 <!---
 TrungThachDau/TrungThachDau is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.